hsc-latte/hs32core/README.md

     - Submit a design for the November free shuttle run.
     - Try not to go too crazy with transistor count.
 We want to not be dependent on free fabrication in the future.
 4. Make an Arduino-like board for the processor, with similar capabilities and supporting software
+5. Write or port C toolchain.
+Some higher level languages would also be nice, such as JS/python.

 **Fun Side Project for V1** : Make an Apple II or commodore style standalone PC using the processsor.